ChristianTremblay/bsit-bob/doc/bob/chapter1.md

 ### Equipment
 ```
 A Equipment is the modeling construct used to represent  a physical entity or piece of mechanical equipment that one might buy from a vendor - a tangible object designed to accomplish a specific task.
-Examples of possible Equipments include a pump, fan, heat exchanger, luminaire, temperature sensor, or flow meter.
+Examples of possible Equipment include a pump, fan, heat exchanger, luminaire, temperature sensor, or flow meter.
 ```

 In Bob, you can build a Equipment by subclassing `bob.core.Equipment`

-#### Pre-made Equipments
+#### Pre-made Equipment
-To facilitate the work of building models, Bob propose already made Equipments.
+To facilitate the work of building models, Bob propose already made Equipment.
 These will evolve with time.
 They are stored in the module
 `bob.Equipment` and are organized by `domains`

 - hvac